Virtual Dialogue Featuring Alec Cobbe and Leslie Fitzpatrick

 This lecture features scholarship that is part of a recent publication and exhibition, Birds, Bugs and Butterflies: Lady Betty Cobbe’s ‘Peacock’ Worcester Porcelain composed by Alec and shown at Dublin Castle in 2019-2020.

-After his presentation, Alec will be joined in conversation with Leslie Fitzpatrick, who previously served as Assistant Curator in the Department of European Decorative Arts at the Art Institute of Chicago.
+After his presentation, Alec will be joined in conversation with Leslie Fitzpatrick, who previously served as the Samuel and M. Patricia Grober Associate Curator of European Decorative Arts at the Art Institute of Chicago.

 This program is dedicated in memory of Christopher Monkhouse, a recipient of the Trust’s Award of Merit, whose extraordinary exhibition and publication Ireland: Crossroads of Art and Design, 1690–1840 continue to serve as a testament to the incredible material culture of Ireland.